 Our Goals and Philosophy

-Alamo City Treatment Services was formed to provide the San Antonio area with quality counseling services at the best costs and highest integrity.
+Alamo City Treatment Services was formed in 2001 to provide the San Antonio area with quality counseling services at the best costs and highest integrity.
 In May of 2008 we developed an affiliate agreement with The Right Step.
-We have expanded from 8 insurance companies to over 40 in order to meet the treatment needs of the Bexar County area.
+In March 2019 we changed our name to Positive Recovery – San Antonio to institute a more positive Solution based approach to recovery and sobriety.
+We have work with over 40 insurance companies in order to meet the treatment needs of the Bexar County and the surrounding area.
 We want people to receive the level of service we would expect for our family or ourselves.
 We are one of the few treatment programs in San Antonio that treat teens and adults for drug and alcohol problems.
-The Right Step – San Antonio believes that chemical dependency, to alcohol or drugs, is an illness as real as diabetes or cancer.
+Positive Recovery – San Antonio believes that chemical dependency, to alcohol or drugs, is an illness as real as diabetes or cancer.
 It is progressive and potentially fatal, but it is also a treatable disease.
 Chemical dependency is also a lifetime disease and, even after successful treatment and years of abstinence, one can never “use socially” again.
 The Twelve Steps of Alcoholics Anonymous serve as a foundation for the recovery process.
 It is our belief that people can become aware, identify and accept the consequences of their disease.
 Our staff believes the abstinence model is a way to give clients the opportunity to change their behavior and emotional responses without the effects of mood altering chemicals.

 Levels of Service

-We have provided a link to The Right Step web page to provide you with the cost and types of services available for San Antonio (Hill Country).
+We have provided a link to Positive Recovery web page to provide you with the cost and types of services available for San Antonio (Hill Country).

 Our Intensive outpatient programs include individual/group/family therapy, education, and referral assistance when appropriate.
 Clients will include those adults and teens referred for counseling in lieu of incarceration, those adolescents and adults who have had legal, school, work, family, emotional, physical problems or any other complication related to chemical use will qualify.
 We also have the capability to handle other mental health problems.
 Use of medication is not a part of this treatment program.
 For our adolescent participants, we address age-specific needs and issues.
 Although we treat adults and adolescents, no conflict exists with our client population, the use of our staff, or use of our facility space.